lwasser/lwasser.github.io/_posts/2022-09-15-earth-data-science-corps-tribal-hispanic-colleges.md

 comments: true
 ---

-## Designing programs for underserved communities: the earth and environmental data science corps
+## A program to build capacity to teach earth and environmental data science at tribal and hispanic serving schools: the earth and environmental data science corps (EDSC)

 In 2019, I wrote an NSF proposal to create a program that supported students and faculty at schools that serve communities traditionally underrepresented in STEM.
-The program had a small emphasis on tribal colleges, a group that I had worked with previously in my job at the Land Analysis Lab at Penn State!
-Yay!
+The program focused on supporting hispanic and tribal serving colleges in adding earth and environmental data science curriculum to their courses.
+It also focused on training students to be leaders in this space.

-The program was designed a hybrid in-person / online program.
+The program was designed as a hybrid in-person / online program.
 I had been teaching in this type of hybrid environment for years, and have found this way to teaching to be effective as it can [support student-directed learning](https://en.wikipedia.org/wiki/Student-directed_teaching), if done well.